Guinness World Record Attempt!

 Update 9/3019: On what would have been my Dad's birthday, went over 10,000 tickets.

 Found out some exciting news!
-When I'm done with this project, according to the NC Educational Lottery Office, the tickets can be recycled!
-So, I'll just wait until the town does their truck shredder and be there when all of the tickets are shredded on site.
+When I'm done with this project, the NC Educational Lottery Office says that the tickets can be recycled!

 You may Email me at: [email protected]